databrickslabs/automl-toolkit/APIDOCS.md

 ## AutoML (Hyper-parameter concurrent genetic tuning)

-The implementation for hyper parameter tuning in Providentia is through the use of a genetic algorithm.
+The implementation for hyper parameter tuning in the AutoML-Toolkit is through the use of a genetic algorithm.
 There are currently two different modes: **Batch Mode** and **Continuous Mode**.

 #### Generic Configurations